Boundary minimal models and the Rogers-Ramanujan identities: Introduction

 \begin{theorem} The boundary minimal models $L(c_{2, 2s + 1}, h_{1, i})$ are classically free as modules over the simple Virasoro vertex algebra $\Vir_{2, 2s + 1}$ for $s \in \mathbb{Z}_+$ and $i \in \{1, \dots, s\}$.
 If $p, q > 2$ then no irreducible $\Vir_{p, q}$-module is classically free. \end{theorem} As a corollary, we obtain an explicit expression for the modules $\gr_F(L(c_{2, 2s + 1}, h_{1, i}))$ over the vertex Poisson algebra $\gr_F(\Vir_{2, 2s + 1})$.

+The Andrews-Gordon series in \zcref{thr:1} already appeared in earlier works on vertex algebras such as \cite{feigin_quasi-particles_1993}, \cite{capparelli_rogersselberg_2006} and \cite{calinescu_vertex-algebraic_2008}, where they arise as characters of level $k = s - 1 \in \mathbb{N}$ principal subspaces of $\widehat{\mathfrak{sl}_2}$, and where related commutative algebraic structures capturing the Andrews-Gordon sum side were developed.

 This article is organized as follows.
-In \Cref{sec:prel-notat}, we review Verma modules and set notations related to partitions.
-In \Cref{sec:modul-over-algebr}, we review certain filtrations of algebras and modules, the main example being the PBW filtration of a Lie algebra.
-In \Cref{sec:modules-over-q}, we review modules over Lie algebras graded by a free abelian group of finite rank, the main example being Verma module $M(c, h)$ and the irreducible highest weight representation $L(c, h)$.
-In \Cref{sec:fields-over-vector}, we introduce an explicit formula related to the normal product of a finite number of fields.
-In \Cref{sec:modules-over-simple}, we recall the irreducible modules over the simple Virasoro vertex algebras.
-In \Cref{sec:li-filtr}, we summarize the theory of filtrations of vertex algebras and their modules, with emphasis on explicit examples related to modules over the Virasoro Lie algebra.
-In \Cref{sec:class-free-vert}, we recall the Zhu's algebra and the notion of classically freeness of vertex algebras and their modules.
-In \Cref{sec:proofs-main-theorems}, we prove our desired theorems.
+In \zcref{sec:prel-notat}, we review Verma modules and set notations related to partitions.
+In \zcref{sec:modul-over-algebr}, we review certain filtrations and characters of algebras and modules, the main example being the PBW filtration of a Lie algebra.
+In \zcref{sec:fields-over-vector}, we introduce an explicit formula related to the normal ordered product of a finite number of fields.
+In \zcref{sec:modules-over-simple}, we recall the irreducible modules over the simple Virasoro vertex algebras.
+In \zcref{sec:pbw-bases-characters}, we prove \zcref{thr:1} and \zcref{thr:2}.
+In \zcref{sec:li-filtr}, we summarize the theory of filtrations of vertex algebras and their modules, with emphasis on explicit examples related to modules over the Virasoro Lie algebra.
+In \zcref{sec:class-free-bound}, we recall Zhu $C_2$-algebra and the notion of classical freeness of vertex algebras and their modules.
+Finally, we prove \zcref{thr:3}.
 In the appendices, we recall notions related to Poisson algebras, jet algebras and vertex Poisson algebras.